davidenunes/davidenunes.github.io/about.md

 philosophy of consciousness, intelligence, and autonomy.

-I previously worked with multi-agent systems and social simulation, trying to understand dissemination phenomenon in complex social network structures.
+I previously worked with multi-agent systems and social simulation, trying to understand dissemination phenomena in complex social network structures.

 <br/><br/>&emsp;&mdash; although I'm convinced artificial intelligence will
 never surpass natural stupidity, one can dream ...